What is obesity? How to know if you are obese.

 This free website is here to help you reach your goals.
 Let go of the idea of a quick, lasting fix and focus on developing productive habits -- one at a time -- that will automatically result in lasting weight loss for you.

-Highly recommended books relating to what is obesity and the cure
+Books for what is obesity and the cure

-Calculate your body mass index to see if you are obese.
+So, what is obesity and does it apply to you?
+Well, calculate your body mass index to see if you are obese.
 Then you can aim for a health weight.
 Use the page link given below.